 One prison officer reported to the high priest that the prisoners were teaching in the temple.
 The chief prison officer and his men went and brought the prisoners to the high priest for questioning.

 VV 27-32, 27 And when they had brought them, they set them before the council.
 And the high priest asked them, 28 saying, “Did we not strictly command you not to teach in this name?
 And look, you have filled Jerusalem with your doctrine, and intend to bring this Man’s blood on us!”29 But Peter and the other apostles answered and said: “We ought to obey God rather than men.
 30 The God of our fathers raised up Jesus whom you murdered by hanging on a tree.
 31 Him God has exalted to His right hand to be Prince and Savior, to give repentance to Israel and forgiveness of sins.
 32 And we are His witnesses to these things, and so also is the Holy Spirit whom God has given to those who obey Him.”

-The apostles were brave and unstoppable.
-They defied the gag order, continued to teach and preach, fearing God and not men.
-They rejoiced to be counted worthy to suffer for Christ.
-We must not be afraid of men.
+The apostles were anointed by The Holy Spirit to fulfil their calling.
+They rejoiced to be counted worthy to suffer for Christ and not be afraid of men.

 Pray for the anointing of the Holy Spirit and boldness to face people.